XTrace: Making the most of every sample in stochastic trace estimation: Numerical experiments

 \subsection{Choice of test vectors}

-In \cref{sec:distribution}, we recommended an implementation of \XTrace and \NysTrace that uses rotationally invariant test vectors for low-rank approximation and normalizes the distinguished test vector used for trace estimation.
+In \cref{sec:distribution}, we recommended an implementation of \textsc{XTrace}\xspace and \NysTrace that uses rotationally invariant test vectors for low-rank approximation and normalizes the distinguished test vector used for trace estimation.

-This section shows how this method can improve over estimators that lack the normalization step.
-We compare against test vectors from the random sign distribution $\vec{\omega} \sim \textsc{uniform} \{\pm1\}^N$, the standard normal distribution $\vec{\omega} \sim \textsc{normal}(\vec{0}, \Id)$, and the uniform distribution on the sphere $\vec{\omega} \sim \textsc{uniform} \{ \vec{x} \in \real^N : \norm{\vec{x}}_{\ell_2} = \sqrt{N} \} $.
-The differences among the distributions are only visible for matrices whose spectrum has flat segments, as in the \texttt{flat} and \texttt{step} examples.
+\Cref{fig:test_vectors} shows how this method can improve over estimators that lack the normalization step.
+The figure compares the Girard--Hutchinson estimator, \HutchPP, \textsc{XTrace}\xspace with normalized test vectors, and \textsc{XTrace}\xspace with test vectors from the standard normal distribution $\vec{\omega} \sim \textsc{normal}(\vec{0}, \Id)$, the random sign distribution $\vec{\omega} \sim \textsc{uniform} \{\pm1\}^N$, or the uniform distribution on the sphere $\vec{\omega} \sim \textsc{uniform} \{ \vec{x} \in \real^N : \norm{\vec{x}}_{\ell_2} = \sqrt{N} \} $.
+The differences between \textsc{XTrace}\xspace test vectors are only visible for matrices whose spectra have flat segments, as in the \texttt{flat} and \texttt{step} examples.
 For these examples, the normalization strategy is conspicuously the best, followed by the uniform sign and uniform sphere distributions, with the standard normal distribution lagging well behind.